 “When someone is standing still, the temperature will be cooler and the material will stiffen to offer support to the knee,” said Rossiter.
 “When that individual starts moving, their muscles will warm up and the material will soften and become more flexible to allow them to walk easily.

-“With an ageing population, we want to be able to maintain people’s mobility for as long as possible,” he added.
+“With an aging population, we want to be able to maintain people’s mobility for as long as possible,” he added.
 Wearable technologies like these will also benefit people rehabilitating from strokes.

 The smart trousers are still in development, but Rossiter said many of the components, such as artificial muscles, are ready for testing on people.
 “We are all going to need smart clothing to help us be mobile for longer,” he said.
 “It is easy to see how these will become ubiquitous in the near future.”